newwayland/blog/content/post/resources-are-people-too.md

 yields?
 Surely by now, it should be clear that the old mental model is just a laughable anachronism.

-Perhaps the mental blockage is thPerhaps the mental blockage is the horrible realisation that an awful lot of private sector activity adds about as much real value to the economy as a government furlough payment.
+Perhaps the mental blockage is the horrible realisation that an awful lot of private sector activity adds about as much real value to the economy as a government furlough payment.